 Inside, the WD My Passport sports 5400 rpm platters, which delivers decent transfer speed thanks to the USB 3.2 support.

 WD My Passport is compatible with Windows 8.1 and Windows 10.
 It can also be used on other operating systems, but you have to reformat it from the native NTFS format to one appropriate for the new OS.
-For example, HFS+ format for Mac.
+For example, HFS+ format for Mac or exFAT like the SanDisk Extreme Portable SSD for dual Windows and Mac support.

 Connecting the hard drive to my Windows 10 computer confirms the NTFS format.
 You can also see that 933GB free space is available on the 1TB external hard drive.